njtierney/geotargets/README.md

 as rasters and vectors (e.g., shapefiles).

-A relatively common gotcha moment when using popular libraries like `terra` with targets is running into erros with read and write.
+A relatively common gotcha moment when using popular libraries like `terra` with targets is running into errors with read and write.
 Due to the limitations that come with the underlying C++ implementation in the `terra` library, there are specific ways to write and read these objects.
 See `?terra` for details. `geotargets` helps handle these write